Hyapatia Lee

 Vicki Lynch, known professionally as Hyapatia Lee, is an American former adult film actress.
 She was one of the best-known actresses of the Golden Age of Porn.
 Lee is an AVN and XRCO Hall of Fame inductee.

-Early life and education
+Early life

 Lee was born to teenage parents in the Haughville neighborhood of Indianapolis, Indiana, and is of Irish and Cherokee descent.
 She attended the local high school, where she performed in several musicals.

 Career

 In 1984, Lee appeared in Sweet Young Foxes and Penthouse magazine.

 Over time, her husband Bud Lee joined the cast and crew of her films.
 Together they created the second-most-expensive pornographic film (at the time), The Ribald Tales of Canterbury (1985), a version of Geoffrey Chaucer's The Canterbury Tales.

 In 1993, she was inducted into the AVN Hall of Fame, and the XRCO Hall of Fame in 1994.
 She was also given the Lifetime Achievement Award from the Free Speech Coalition in 1995.

 In 1998, members of her fan club received a report that she had died due to diabetes.
 The report was falsified by Hyapatia Lee herself.

 Like many adult performers of the era, she retained no rights to her films.